-NOLABA and the City will invest $250k to initiate the pilot program, which will support a cohort of 40 businesses currently located or with plans to expand within the target neighborhoods.
-Businesses chosen to participate in the pilot program will receive $5,000 in grant funding and technical support from a cadre of diverse experts and practitioners that will provide several hours of professional service to the businesses to help implement strategies to sustain their presence through this period of economic downturn and recovery.
-Technical assistance will be tailored specifically to the needs of each business participating in the pilot program.
+Through an initial $250,000 from the City, a cohort of 40 businesses currently located in or with plans to expand within the seven Resilient Corridors was chosen to participate in the pilot program and received $5,000 in grant funding and currently receiving technical support from a cadre of diverse experts and practitioners in business planning, marketing, technology and access to capital.
+The goal is to help these businesses implement strategies to sustain their presence through this pandemic-related economic downturn and recovery period.
+Technical assistance is tailored specifically to the unique needs of each business participating in the pilot program.